Last Updated on

 - Coarsely grind the peanuts, finely chop the fresh cilantro leaves,green chillies.

-- Mash and mix together soaked soft sabudana pearls with coarsely ground peanuts, chopped chillies, cilantro, red chilli powder, cumin seeds, lemon juice and salt.
+- In a mixing bowl, mix together soaked soft sabudana pearls, mashed and boiled potatoes,coarsely ground peanuts, chopped chillies, cilantro,curry leaves, cumin seeds, salt.

 - Make tennis ball sized round flat cutlets.
-Fry in hot oil, until light golden brown.
+Fry in medium hot oil, until light golden brown.

 - The oil should not be very hot else the cutlets will remain raw from inside.